Search

 • 3.
 The Biblical atonement

-B. In the New Testament, the concept of the sacrifice of atonement of the Old Testament was basically maintained, but the redemption of all humankind could be fulfilled only by offering the body of Jesus Christ, the Son of God.
-The Apostle Paul said Jesus Christ died for our sins (1 Corinthians 15:3).
+B. In the New Testament, the concept of the sacrifice of atonement of the Old Testament was maintained, but the redemption of humankind is related to Jesus Christ.
+The apostle Paul said Jesus Christ died for our sins (1 Corinthians 15:3).

-The word atonement was not only used to refer to the death of Christ to expiate original sin, but to take away all the sins of all human beings.
-After the baptism through which the sins of the world were passed onto Jesus (Matthew 3:15), He saved humankind by bleeding on the Cross (Leviticus 1:1-5, John 19:30).
+The word atonement was used not to refer to the death of Christ only to expiate original sin, but to take away all the sins of people.
+And after the baptism through which the sins of the world were passed on to Jesus (Matthew 3:15), He saved humankind by bleeding on the Cross (Leviticus 1:1-5, John 19:30).

-The Apostle Paul explains in 2 Corinthians 5:14 that ‘One died for all,’ then, in the following verse 21, he stated it was ‘for us,’ and again in Galatians 3:13, ‘having become a curse for us.’
-Only a few verses in the New Testament refer to Jesus as the Sacrifice (ex.
-Ephesians 5:2): John 1:29, 36 (‘Lamb’—John the Baptist) and 1 Corinthians 5:7 (‘our Passover’—the Apostle Paul).
+The apostle Paul explains in 2 Corinthians 5:14 that ‘One died for all,’ then in the 21st verse, ‘for us,’ in Galatians 3:13, ‘having become a curse for us.’
+Among many verses in the New Testament which refer to Jesus as the Sacrifice (ex.
+Ephesians 5:2), are John 1:29, 36 (‘Lamb’―John the Baptist) and 1 Corinthians 5:7 (‘Our Passover’― the apostle Paul).

-However, Paul specified that the baptism of Jesus in the Jordan was the atonement for all the sins of the world.
-He explains in Romans 6 that all the sins of the world were passed onto Jesus through His baptism by John the Baptist.
+Paul specified that the baptism of Jesus in the Jordan was the atonement for all the sins of the world.
+He explains in Romans 6 that all the sins of the world were passed on to Jesus through the baptism of Jesus by John the Baptist.

-He goes on to explain that the crucifixion of Jesus was the judgment and compensation for sin, and that the sacrifice of atonement was offered for the souls of all people.
+He goes on to explain that the crucifixion of Jesus was the judgement and compensation for sin, that the sacrifice of atonement was offered for the souls of all people.

-The death of Jesus was the realization of God’s plan, implied in the sacrifice of atonement in the Old Testament.
-The laying on of hands in the Old Testament and the baptism of Jesus in the New Testament are in accordance with the Law of God (Isaiah 53:10, Matthew 3:13-17, Hebrews 7:1-10, 18, 1 Peter 3:21).
+The death of Jesus signifies to us the sacrifice of atonement in the Old Testament.
+The laying on of hands in the Old Testament and the baptism of Jesus in the New Testament are in accordance with the law of God (Isaiah 53:10, Matthew 3:13-17, Hebrews 7:1-10, 18, 1 Peter 3:21).

-The New Testament does not end with the baptism and the death of Jesus, but goes on to tell us that the fulfillment of salvation is our being baptized into Christ, which enables our old selves to die with Him (Romans 6:3-7, Galatians 2:19-20).
+The New Testament does not end with the baptism and the death of Jesus but goes on to tell us the fulfillment of salvation is our being baptized into Christ and dying with Him (Romans 6:3-7, Galatians 2:19-20).

-It tells us that John the Baptist baptized Jesus Christ to take away all the sins of the world and that as a result, He was crucified.
-Jesus Christ, through His baptism and blood, not only washed away the sins of the world, but also saved us from the power of Satan and returned us to the power of God by accepting punishment and enduring the pain in the place of mankind.
+It tells us that Jesus Christ was baptized by John the Baptist to take away all the sins of the world and that He was crucified as a result.
+Jesus Christ, through His baptism and blood, not only washed away the sins of the world and endured the resultant pain, but also saved us from the power of Satan and returned him to the power of God by accepting punishment in the place of mankind.

 • 4.
 The Day of Atonement

 In Hebrew, this concept means the day of ‘covering,’ or ‘reconciliation.’
 The most important day for the Jews was the Day of Atonement on the tenth day of the seventh month (Leviticus 23:27, 25:9).
-We can see in Leviticus 16 that even the High Priest could not enter the Most Holy Place except for the specified rituals on that day.
+We can see in Leviticus 16 that even the high priest could not enter the Most Holy Place except for specified rituals.

-The Most Holy Place itself needed atonement as well as the people of Israel; thus, the High Priest had to offer the sacrifice in order to pass on sins by laying his hands on the head of the sacrifice.
-The Israelites thought about the holiness of God and their sins on the Day of Atonement.
+The Most Holy Place itself needed atonement as well as the people of Israel; thus the high priest had to offer the sacrifice in order to pass on sins by laying his hands on the head of the sacrifice.
+The children of Israel thought about the holiness of God and their sins on the Day of Atonement.

-At that time, as many as 15 offerings (including the scapegoat, 12 burnt offerings and 3 offerings of atonement) were sacrificed to God (Leviticus 16:5-29, Numbers 29:7-11).
+At that time, as many as 15 offerings (including the scapegoat), 12 burnt offerings and 3 offerings of atonement were placed before God (Leviticus 16:5-29, Numbers 29:7-11).
 If we count ‘the other lamb’ mentioned in Numbers 28:8, there are 13 burnt offerings and 4 offerings of atonement.

-The day when the Israelites used to atone for the year’s sins was the tenth day of the seventh month.
-By the same token, the Day of Atonement for the whole world was the day Jesus was baptized by John the Baptist.
-It was actually the Day of Atonement for all mankind.
-It was the day God washed away all the sins of the world (Matthew 3:13-17).
-It was the Day of Atonement on which God “for thus... fulfilled all righteousness.”
+The day Israelites atoned for the year’s sins was the tenth day of the seventh month.
+By the same token, the day of atonement for the whole world was the day Jesus was baptized by John the Baptist.
+It was the Day of Atonement for all mankind (Matthew 3:13-17).
+It was the day God washed away all the sins of the world (Matthew 3:15).
+It was the Day of Atonement on which God “for thus... fulfill all righteousness”.

 • 5.
 The sacrifice of atonement

-In the Old Testament: Just like the other sacrifices, the sacrifice of sanctification for all Israelites was offered in the tabernacle.
-The High Priest cleaned himself and put on the holy linen garments instead of the usual formal dress for rituals, selected a young bull as a sin offering and a ram as a burnt offering for himself and his house (Leviticus 16:3-4).
-The High Priest laid his hands on the head of the offerings to pass on the yearly sins of his people.
+In the Old Testament: Just like the other sacrifices, the sacrifice of atonement was offered in the Tabernacle.
+The high priest cleaned himself and put on the holy linen garments instead of the usual formal dress for rituals, and selected a young bull as a sin offering and a ram as a burnt offering for himself and his house (Leviticus 16:3-4).

 He took two goats as sin offerings and a ram as a burnt offering from the people (Leviticus 16:5).
-Then, he presented two goats before the Lord at the door of the tabernacle and cast lots to select the one for ‘the Lord’ and the other to be the ‘scapegoat.’
+Then he presented two goats before the Lord at the door of the Tabernacle and cast lots to select the one for ‘the Lord’ and the other to act as the ‘scapegoat.’

 The one for the Lord was offered as a sin offering, and the scapegoat was offered alive before the Lord to atone for the yearly sins of the people of Israel and then put out into the wilderness (Leviticus 16:7-10).

-The sins of the Israelites had to be passed onto the scapegoat by the laying on of the hands of the High Priest.
-Then, the scapegoat, which took on itself all the sins of the Israelites, was put out into the wilderness for reconciliation between the people and God.
-Thus the yearly sins of the Israelites were washed away.
+The sins of the Israelites had to be passed on to the scapegoat by the laying on of hands.
+Then the scapegoat, which took on itself all the sins of Israel, was put out into the wilderness for peace between people and God.
+Thus the yearly sins of Israel were washed away.

-In the New Testament: In the same way, Jesus Christ was baptized by John the Baptist (the laying on of hands in the Old Testament) and took away all the sins of the world as the sacrificial Lamb to fulfill the salvation of God (Leviticus 20:22, Matthew 3:15, John 1:29, 36).
+In the New Testament: In the same way in the New Testament, Jesus Christ was baptized by John the Baptist (the laying on of hands in the Old Testament) and took away all the sins of the world as the sacrificial Lamb to fulfill the salvation of God (Leviticus 20:22, Matthew 3:15, John 1:29, 36).

 In the Old Testament, before the casting of lots, Aaron killed the young bull as a sin offering for himself and his house (Leviticus 16:11).
-Then, he took a censer full of burning coals of fire from the altar before the Lord with his hands full of sweet incense, beaten fine, and took it beyond the veil.
-He then put the incense on the fire before the Lord so that the cloud of incense might hover over the mercy seat.
+Then he took a censer full of burning coals of fire from the altar before the Lord with his hands full of sweet incense beaten fine and took it beyond the veil.
+Then he put the incense on the fire before the Lord so that the cloud of incense might hover over the mercy seat.
 He also took some of the blood of the bull and sprinkled it with his finger on and before the mercy seat seven times (Leviticus 16:12-19).

 On the Day of Atonement, the laying of Aaron’s hands on the head of the offering could not be omitted.
-Aaron laid hands on the head of the goat and passed all the sins and all the iniquities of the Israelites on to its head.
-Then, a suitable man took the goat into the wilderness and sent it forth.
-The scapegoat wandered in the wilderness with the sins of the Israelites and died for them in the end.
-This was the typical sacrifice of atonement in the Old Testament.
+Aaron laid hands on the goat and passed all the sins and all the iniquities of the Israelites on to his head.
+Then a suitable man took the goat into the wilderness and sent it forth.
+The scapegoat wandered in the wilderness with the sins of Israel and died for them in the end.
+This was the sacrifice of atonement in the Old Testament.

-It is the same in the New Testament except the scapegoat was substituted by Jesus Christ, who took away all the sins of the world upon Himself through His baptism, bled and died on the Cross for us all.
+It is the same in the New Testament except it was Jesus Christ, as the scapegoat, who took away all the sins of the world upon Himself through His baptism and bled and died on the Cross for us.

-Therefore now, the salvation from all sins cannot be brought without the baptism and crucifixion of Jesus Christ, the heavenly High Priest.
+Therefore now, the salvation from all sins cannot be brought without the baptism and crucifixion of the heavenly high priest, Jesus Christ.
 This is the fulfillment of salvation of being born again of water and the Spirit.

-This was a God given method for the passing of sin onto the sin offering in the Old Testament (Leviticus 4:29, 16:21).
-In the days of the Old Testament, God allowed people to atone for their sins by laying hands on the heads of the sin offerings inside the tabernacle.
-It was to reveal the baptism of Jesus to come in the New Testament.
+This is the process for the passing of sin on to the sin offering in the Old Testament (Leviticus 4:29, 16:21).
+In the days of the Old Testament, God allowed people to atone for their sins by laying hands on the head of their sin offering inside the tabernacle.
+And it reveals the baptism of Jesus to come in the New Testament.

 • 7.
 Baptism

-Baptism means ① to be washed ② to be buried (to be immersed) and in spiritual meaning, ③ to pass on sin by the laying on of hands, as ministered in the Old Testament days.
+Baptism means ① to be washed ② to be buried (to be immersed) and in spiritual meaning, ③ to pass on sin by the laying on of hands, as done in the Old Testament.

 In the New Testament, the baptism of Jesus by John the Baptist was to wash away all the sins of the world.
-‘The baptism of Jesus’ has the meaning of taking away the sins of all mankind, to wash away the sins of the world.
+‘The baptism of Jesus’ has the meaning of taking away the sins of man, to wash away the sins of the world.

-The spiritual meaning of the word ‘baptism’ is ‘to pass on, to be buried.’
+The spiritual meaning of the word ‘baptism’ is ‘to pass on, to be buried’.
 So, “the baptism of Jesus” means that all sins were passed onto Jesus and that He was judged instead of us.
-In order to save mankind, Jesus had to take away our sins with His baptism and die for them.
+In order to save mankind, Jesus had to take away our sins and die for them.

-Thus, His death is also the death of you and me, all the sinners of the world, and His resurrection is the resurrection of all people.
-His sacrifice is the salvation of sinners, and His baptism is the very witness to washing away all the sins of humankind.
+Thus, His death is also the death of you and me, all the sinners of the world, and His resurrection the resurrection of all people.
+His sacrifice is the salvation of sinners, and His baptism is the testimony to washing away all the sins of humankind.

-The Bible tells us, “There is also an antitype which now saves us, namely baptism” (1 Peter 3:21).
-The baptism of Jesus is the righteous way of saving all humanity by washing away our sins.
+The Bible tells us, “There is also an antitype which now saves us—baptism” (1 Peter 3:21).
+The baptism of Jesus is the righteous way of saving humanity by washing away all our sins.

 Jesus was baptized by John the Baptist, the representative of all human beings and the High Priest of the lineage of Aaron, and took all the sins of the world upon Himself.
 This was the purpose of His baptism.